Science Tarot is a creative science communication project that combines

 and promotion of deck, culminating with launch party event at CA Academy of Sciences "NightLife" in 2010.

-In 2021, included the addition of Buzzwords: Sound sculptures of large illuminated paper wasp nests, the hive cells glow and emit a chorus of human beings imitating the sounds of bees, crickets, cicadas, mosquitos, bumbles, katydids, hoverflies, and ants.
+Listen to "Buzzwords" on Soundcloud: Sound sculptures of large illuminated paper wasp nests, the hive cells glow and emit a chorus of human beings imitating the sounds of bees, crickets, cicadas, mosquitos, bumbles, katydids, hoverflies, and ants.

 Transport Your Head was a science art installation involving four hollow